 You may have heard a friend or family member talking about it: they had an ear infection, or went on a flight, and the pressure ruptured their eardrum.
 A ruptured eardrum sounds scary, but what is it, and how is it treated?

-The eardrum is the membrane that senses vibrating sound waves, and then transmits these vibrations to the inner ear.
-These are then converted into nerve impulses that move the sound from your ear to your brain.
-A ruptured eardrum is a tear in this membrane.
+The eardrum is the membrane that separates the ear canal from the middle ear and subsequently the inner ear.
+Its purpose is to sense vibrating sound waves and transmit these vibrations to the inner ear.
+These sound waves are then converted into nerve impulses that move the sound from your ear to your brain.
+A ruptured eardrum is a tear in this membrane, leading to improper transmission of the soundwaves and leaving patients vulnerable to water and foreign bodies.

 Ruptured eardrums have a number of causes.
 The most common one is ear infections.
 When your middle ear is infected, pressure builds and pushes against the eardrum.
 If the pressure gets too high, it can cause the eardrum to perforate.

-Another common cause is when the eardrum is poked with a foreign object, like a q-tip or other object used to clean earwax.
-They can also be caused when the pressure inside and outside the ear are not equal.
+Another common cause is when the eardrum is poked with a foreign object, like a Q-tip, or other object used to clean earwax.
+This condition can also be caused when the pressure inside and outside the ear are not equal.
 For example, pressure changes can happen when scuba diving or when a plane ascends or descends.
 Head injuries or sudden loud noise can also rupture an eardrum.
-People should also be cautious around the pool.
+People should also be cautious around the pool, as a ruptured eardrum from diving is not uncommon.

 ”Now that summer is coming, injuries in the pool while playing and when diving can lead to eardrum ruptures,” CEENTA ENT doctor Sajeev Puri, MD, said.
 “It is important to have these evaluated as soon as possible to prevent infections and other problems.”